pb-engineer08/pb-engineer08/README.md

 					-- Donation (Django)
-					-- Pacs system (Medical system and picture archiving with Django) -- Some of other Python and Django application are with my git repo --These are just list of my best work in production there are lot more with 							  confidentiality
+					-- Pacs system (Medical system and picture archiving with Django) -- Some of other Python and Django application are with my git repo -- These are just list of my best work in production there are lot more with 							  confidentiality